 It’s just starting to get cold in DC and surrounding areas.
+Do you think about how to weatherproof your home?
 The winters in DC area are usually pretty cold, but there could be a chance for a mild winter this year.
 Despite it possibly being warmer than usual, it can still get cold enough to turn on the heater.
 Thankfully there are several ways to cut down on heating costs and save money during the holiday season.

 Fall Housekeeping Tips